valtimo-platform/valtimo-documentation/release-notes/13.x.x/13.2.1/README.md

 ## Security improvements

 **Breaking Change**
-* Cases have their content hidden.
+* Case endpoints no longer return the case content.
 This can be changed via the `application.yml` by setting the `valtimo.includeDocumentContentInResponse` property.
 This is set to false by default, and should be kept to false as much as possible to prevent sending data that does not need to be shared.